Design & Installation

 To achieve the best possible Lighting for your space, the correct light bulbs must be fitted.
 There are different types, sizes, colours and wattages.
 We can work out the exact amount of bulbs, type and power outage required based on the size of your room, the purpose of the room and your individual needs and wants.

 The original light bulb, Incandescents, use a wire filament sealed in airtight glass.
 The filament illuminates when powered by electricity.
 Incandescent bulbs are cheap to buy but last nowhere near as long as modern LED bulbs.
 Incandescent bulbs are slowly but surely being phased out across Europe.

 Halogen bulbs are energy efficient but don’t last as long as any other types of bulbs.
 Halogens also get hot quickly.
 As with Incandescent bulbs, halogens are making way for LED bulbs.

-Energy-efficient bulbs that are available in a wide range of colours, they last longer than incandescent lights but are more expensive to buy.
+Energy-efficient bulbs that are available in a wide range of colours last longer than incandescent lights but are more expensive to buy.
 CFL bulbs contain hazardous materials so need handling with care (especially if broken)

 The ultimate light bulb LED’s are incredibly energy efficient and run a lot cooler than halogen bulbs.
 LED bulbs last around 50 times longer than traditional incandescent bulbs.
 LED’s cost more upfront, but you’ll save money in the long run on your energy bills.
 Most new lighting installations we build include LED bulbs, as they are the best for most situations.

 - A standard bulb needs 100 watts to achieve 1600 lumens

 - An LED bulb needs 14 watts to achieve 1600 lumens

 Smart LED bulbs are controlled by an app on your smartphone or other devices.
-From your app you can switch the lights on/off, dim/brighten, automate/time etc. You can control your bulbs from anywhere (as long as your connection to the internet).
+You can switch the lights on/off from your app, dim/brighten, automate/time, etc. You can control your bulbs from anywhere (as long as your connection to the internet).